-David Dominique is a composer, performer and music theorist living in Los Angeles, CA. His compositional output includes contemporary chamber music, jazz, electroacoustic music, installation, rock and theater.
+David Dominique is a composer, performer and music theorist living in Richmond, Virginia.
+He is the 2022-2023 recipient of a Guggenheim Fellowship in Music Composition, and the 2021-2022 Frances B. Cashin Fellow at the Harvard Radcliffe Institute.
+His compositional output includes contemporary chamber music, jazz, electroacoustic music, installation, rock and theater.

-In 2013, David composed and conducted a live chamber score for a new theater work, Starcrosser’s Cut.
-The piece was a collaboration with playwright/director Joseph Tepperman, with whom he last worked in 2011 on “Tongues Bloody Tongues”, a critically-acclaimed experimental opera staged in Disney Hall’s REDCAT by Killsonic.
-This year’s experimental theater work, a fictional, dreamlike reconstruction of the police interview after the arrest of infamous NASA astronaut, Lisa Nowak, received six performances from June 6-16, 2013 in Los Angeles.
+David has also composed and conducted theater works, including a live score for LA production, Starcrosser’s Cut.
+The piece was a collaboration with playwright/director Joseph Tepperman, with whom worked previously in 2011 on “Tongues Bloody Tongues”, a critically-acclaimed experimental opera staged in Disney Hall’s REDCAT by Killsonic.
+The subsequent experimental theater work, a fictional, dreamlike reconstruction of the police interview after the arrest of infamous NASA astronaut, Lisa Nowak, received six performances from June 6-16, 2013 in Los Angeles.
 The piece was featured and praised in multiple mainstream publications including LA Weekly, The Hollywood Reporter, USA Today and LA Stage Times.

-David holds a bachelor’s degree from New York University, and graduate degrees from California State University, Northridge and Brandeis University, where he studied Music Composition and Theory with David Rakowski, Eric Chasalow and Yu-Hui Chang.
-In August of 2016 he begins an appointment as Assistant Professor of Music Theory and Composition at the College of William and Mary in Virginia.
+David holds an undergraduate degree from New York University, a Master of Music degree from California State University, Northridge, and an MFA and PhD from Brandeis University where he studied with David Rakowski and Eric Chasalow.
+Currently, he is an Assistant Professor of Music at the College of William and Mary.